Alfresco/docs-alfresco/ags/latest/admin/index.md

 2. Click **New Role**.

     The New Role page displays all available capabilities, which are organized into groups.
-You can choose individual items or an entire group to define the categories for the role you're creating.
+You can choose individual items or an entire group to define the {% include tooltip.html word="category" text="categories" %} for the role you're creating.

 3. Enter a name for the role.